neknalb/bonsai-writer-website-rebuild/README.md

 If you want to deploy from your local machine you can run `npm run deno-deploy`.
 This will open a website in your browser for authorization.
 To streamline deployment you can also set the required token as an environment variable on your machine.

-### GitHub Actions

-Ensure that you have the necessary permissions and configurations set up in GitHub.
-This includes providing the access token from Deno Deploy as a variable with key `DENO_DEPLOY_TOKEN`.

-Pushes to any branch trigger the pipeline to lint, test and deploy.
-Pushes to the the `main` branch are deployed to production.

-### GitLab CI/CD
+### GitHub Actions and GitLab CI/CD

-Ensure that you have the necessary permissions and configurations set up in GitLab.
+Ensure that you have the necessary permissions and configurations set up in GitHub or GitLab.
 This includes providing the access token from Deno Deploy as a variable with key `DENO_DEPLOY_TOKEN`.

 Pushes to any branch trigger the pipeline to lint, test and deploy.
 Pushes to the the `main` branch are deployed to production.